hisubram/mobilefoundation/send_push_notifications.md

 <img class="gifplayer" alt="Sending to all" src="images/sending-to-all.png"/>

-## Sending Push Notifications using REST APIs
+## Sending Push Notifications by using REST APIs
 {: #sending-push-notifications-using-rest-apis }

-When using the REST APIs to send notifications, all forms of notifications can be sent: tag &amp; broadcast notifications, and authenticated notifications.
+When you use the REST APIs to send notifications, all forms of notifications can be sent: tag and broadcast notifications, and authenticated notifications.

-To send a notification, a request is made using POST to the REST endpoint: `imfpush/v1/apps/<application-identifier>/messages`.
+To send a notification, a request is made by using POST to the REST endpoint: `imfpush/v1/apps/<application-identifier>/messages`.
-Example URL:
+Following is an example URL,

 ```
 https://myserver.com:443/imfpush/v1/apps/com.sample.PinCodeSwift/messages